-What's The Ukraine Story About?
-Trump Says It's Biden.
-Democrats Say It's Trump
+Trump And The Ukraine Call — What Happened And What's Next?

 If the President asked or pressured Ukraine’s president to investigate his political rival, either directly or through his personal attorney, it would be troubling in the extreme.
 Critical for the facts to come out.— Mitt Romney (@MittRomney) September 22, 2019

-Texas Democratic Rep. Vicente Gonzalez, who has not previously supported impeachment, shifted his position when pressed by CNN on Monday about reports that the president pushed a foreign leader to find damaging information on his opponent.
+Texas Democratic Rep. Vicente Gonzalez, who had not previously supported impeachment, shifted his position when pressed by CNN on Monday about reports that the president pushed a foreign leader to find damaging information on his opponent.

 "I don't think we have a choice," he said.
-"Under the Constitution we must move forward with impeachment proceedings.
+"Under the Constitution, we must move forward with impeachment proceedings.
 I don't think we'll have much of a choice."

-The next milestone in that part of the story is scheduled for Thursday, when the House intelligence committee is scheduled to hear from the acting Director of National Intelligence Joseph Maguire.
+The next milestone is scheduled for Thursday, when the House Intelligence Committee is scheduled to hear from acting Director of National Intelligence Joseph Maguire.

-The question is whether Maguire will give lawmakers a copy of a complaint filed by a whistleblower within the intelligence community about Trump's conversation with a foreign leader.
+One question is whether Maguire will give lawmakers a copy of a complaint filed by a whistleblower within the intelligence community about Trump's conversation with a foreign leader.

-If the complaint is revealed, and it pertains to Trump's talks with Ukraine — or members of Congress learn something else that changes the dynamics of this story — the question is what that may mean for the positions taken by Romney and others about how Congress should respond.
+If the complaint is revealed and it pertains to Trump's talks with Ukraine — or if members of Congress learn something else that changes the dynamics of this story — the next question is what that may mean for the positions taken by Romney and others about how Congress should respond.

 Unanswered questions

-If the outlines of the story were coming into focus, however, the details were still far from clear.
+If the outlines of the story are coming into focus, however, the details are still far from clear.

-Trump has acknowledged that he spoke with Ukrainian President Volodymyr Zelensky about Biden, but Trump also says his conversation was above board.
+Trump has acknowledged that he spoke with Ukrainian President Volodymyr Zelensky about Biden, but Trump also says his conversation was aboveboard.

 And an attorney for Trump, Rudy Giuliani, says he too has been talking with Ukrainian officials.
-But Giuliani says there's been no offer of a quid-pro-quo in which Trump threatened to curtail military aid flowing to Kiev unless Zelensky ginned up political ammunition against the Bidens.
+But Giuliani says there was no offer of a quid pro quo in which Trump threatened to curtail military aid flowing to Kyiv unless Zelensky ginned up political ammunition against the Bidens.

 What Giuliani did tell Fox News on Sunday was that "Biden's family has been taking money from his public office for years."